danielemarinelli/Aphix_QATest/README.md

 # Aphix_QATest

-Tools Used for testing --
+ -- -- Tools Used for testing -- --

 TestNG Framework

-How to execute --
+ -- -- How to execute -- --

-This is a maven project and its enabled to handle configurations and data source for following environments
+This is a maven project.
+It can be run in the following environments:

 DEV
 INT

-The test can be triggered with the following command.
+The test can be triggered with the following command:
-For this test the browsers are chrome or firefox

 mvn clean test -Denv=[ENVIRONMENT] -Dbrowser[BROWSER NAME]

+For this test the allowed browsers are: chrome and firefox